A Guess Isn’t Good Enough for a Jury

 DIAGNOSIS AND PROGNOSIS

 Dr. Adhia evaluates in light of a bigger picture that encompasses events, preexisting conditions, associated physical injuries and malingering (lying for secondary gain, such as money.)
+In medicine, and forensic psychiatry is no exception, diagnosis drives understanding, treatment and the jury or judge’s ability to value psychiatric damages.

 Dr. Adhia synthesizes a close review of information: